By Neil Lindsay, BBA, MBA, Finance Lecturer and Tutor

 Based on the questions I’ve received over the years, and conflicting information available on the Internet, there seems to be a lot of confusion about how to calculate a company’s Return on Assets (ROA).

-Unfortunately, there appears to be two distinct views on what the numerator (i.e., the income flow or return to be measured) should be:
+Unfortunately, there appears to be two distinct views on what the numerator (i.e., the income flow to be measured) should be:

-Ultimately, the appropriate numerator is the one that is aligned with the denominator and the objective of the ROA ratio.
+Ultimately, the appropriate numerator should be the one that is aligned with the denominator and the objective of the ROA ratio.

 Objective of the ROA Ratio